wdi-sg/project-1/README.md

 * When collision is detected (true)
 * If area of main fish > area of other fish, increase size of main fish
 * If area of main fish < area of other fish, decrease size of main fish
+* Remove other fish both from the array and the DOM.

 **startGame()**